xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 process, we'll also provide for embedded white space.
 Before you make  the  next  few changes, though, save the current version of the parser away under another name.
-I have some more uses for it in  the  next  installment, and we'll be working with the single- character version.
+I have some more uses for it in  the  next  installment, and we'll be working with the single-character version.

 Most compilers separate out the handling of the input stream into a separate module called  the  lexical scanner.
 The idea is that